Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: Introduction

-Spiking neural networks (SNNs) have emerged as efficient models for the processing of time series data, particularly in settings characterized by sparse inputs \citep{davies2018loihi}.
+Spiking neural networks (SNNs) have emerged as efficient models for the processing of time series data, particularly in settings characterized by sparse inputs \cite{davies2018loihi}.
 SNNs implement recurrent, event-driven, neural dynamics whose energy consumption depends on the number of spikes exchanged between neurons over the course of the input presentation.
-As shown in Fig.~\ref{fig:overall}(a), an SNN-based classifier processes input time series to produce spiking signals -- one for each possible class -- with the spiking rate of each output signal typically quantifying the confidence the model has in the corresponding labels.
-Recently introduced \emph{delay-adaptive} SNN classifiers \citep{li2023unleashing, li2023seenn} tailor the inference latency -- and, with it, the energy consumption -- to the difficulty of each example.
-This is done by producing an \emph{early decision} when the SNN model is sufficiently ``confident''.
-This paper addresses the observation that, in practice, the confidence levels output by an SNN, even when adjusted with limited calibration data as in \citep{li2021free}, are not well calibrated, yielding test accuracies at the stopping time that do not meet desired target levels.
+As shown in Fig.~\ref{fig:overall}(a), an SNN-based classifier processes input time series to produce spiking signals -- one for each possible class -- with the spiking rate of each output signal typically quantifying the \emph{confidence} the model has in the corresponding labels.
+Typically, decisions are produced after the entire input sequence has been processed, resulting in latency and energy consumption levels that are fairly uniform across inputs.

+The online operation of SNNs, along with their in-built adaptive measures of confidence derived from the output spikes, suggest an alternative operating principle, whereby inference latency and energy consumption are tailored to the difficulty of each example.
+Specifically, as proposed in \cite{li2023unleashing, li2023seenn}, \emph{delay-adaptive} SNN classifiers produce an \emph{early decision} when the SNN model is sufficiently confident.
+In practice, however, the confidence levels output by an SNN, even when adjusted with limited data as in \cite{li2021free}, are not well \emph{calibrated}, in the sense that they do not precisely reflect the underlying accuracy of the corresponding decisions (see Fig. \ref{fig:overall}).
+As a result, relying on its output confidence signals may cause the SNN to stop prematurely, failing to meet target accuracy levels.